tarababa/info_display/README.md

 turning off suburbs based on a rota system for about two and a half hours at a time.
 Depending on the lack of capacity it may shed 1000MW, 2000MW or 4000MW wich corresponds with stage 1, 2 or 3 load-shedding.
-The current load-shedding stage and the load-shedding schedules are published on [loadshedding.eskom.co.za](http://loadshedding.eskom.co.za), The actual load on the system can be viewed on [MyEskom](http://myeskom.co.za), whether to actual expect load-shedding on any given day with expected start- and end-times is typically published on [Twitter](https://twitter.com/Eskom_SA)
+The current load-shedding stage and the load-shedding schedules are published on [loadshedding.eskom.co.za](http://loadshedding.eskom.co.za), The actual load on the system can be viewed on [MyEskom](http://myeskom.co.za), whether to expect load-shedding on any given day and when is published on [Twitter](https://twitter.com/Eskom_SA)

 Data from all three sources is pulled together to provide as accurate loadshedding information, for a suburb, as possible.
 Using the up and down buttons one can view the current schedule and status for the configured suburbs.
 Pressing the select